aimsgmiss/XLChart/README.md

 # XLChart
-XLChart is very useful and easy for current data analyse, you can download it everywhere and any time
+XLChart is very useful and easy for current data analyse, you can download it everywhere and any time for free,thanks to MJEXtension that i used to convert from json to model,
 ![image](https://github.com/aimsgmiss/XLChart/blob/master/XLChartClient/ScreenShots/XLPieChart.gif)

 ![image](https://github.com/aimsgmiss/XLChart/blob/master/XLChartClient/ScreenShots/XLQuadrantChart.gif)